Enabling Robust Exoplanet Atmospheric Retrievals with Gaussian Processes

 Although the traditional retrieval produces the most precise posterior distributions, it yields highly inaccurate results due to the injected correlated noise.
-The median retrieved abundances of H$_2$O, CO$_2$, and CH$_4$ are offset from the true values by 4.2, 6.3, and 13.6$\sigma$, respectively (Figure~\ref{fig:toy_results}).
-The latter corresponds to a vanishingly small probability of agreement under standard Gaussian assumptions, on the order of $10^{-43}$, illustrating the extreme overconfidence of a retrieval framework that neglects correlated noise.
+The median retrieved abundances of H$_2$O, CO$_2$, and CH$_4$ are offset from the true values by 1.24, 1.89, and 4.64 dex, respectively (Figure~\ref{fig:toy_results}), demonstrating general overestimates due to unmodeled noise effects, particularly for CH$_4$ abundance.

 In the ``local-only'' retrieval, a single local kernel is used to capture a high-correlation feature in the spectrum.
 This configuration enables the retrieval to constrain the injected feature’s amplitude and central wavelength, but it does not account for the global correlations present across the spectrum.
-As a result, the retrieval remains biased in key atmospheric parameters: the H$_2$O and CO$_2$ abundances are still offset by 1.5$\sigma$ and 1.6$\sigma$, respectively.
-However, the local kernel successfully mitigates the effect of the injected feature near 1.7~$\mu$m, which overlaps with a CH$_4$ absorption band, resulting in a CH$_4$ abundance much closer to the true value (0.4$\sigma$ offset).
+As a result, the retrieval remains biased in key atmospheric parameters: the H$_2$O and CO$_2$ abundances are still offset by 0.62 and 0.81 dex, respectively.
+However, the local kernel successfully mitigates the effect of the injected feature near 1.7~$\mu$m, which overlaps with a CH$_4$ absorption band, resulting in a CH$_4$ abundance much closer to the true value than in the traditional case (0.89 dex offset rather than 4.64 dex).
 This suggests that while local kernels can improve model–data agreement in targeted regions, they are insufficient for capturing broader correlated structure.

 In contrast to the traditional case, the retrieval using a global kernel recovers all gas abundances to within 2$\sigma$ of their true values, but at the expense of precision.
-For example, the CO$_2$ abundance is now much more accurate (0.2$\sigma$ offset compared to 6.3$\sigma$ in the traditional case), but the 1$\sigma$ posterior interval spans nearly 4 dex (Figure~\ref{fig:toy_results}).
+For example, the CO$_2$ abundance is now much more accurate (0.36 dex offset compared to 1.89 dex in the traditional case), but the 1$\sigma$ posterior interval spans nearly 4 dex (Figure~\ref{fig:toy_results}).
 As a result, the retrieval provides only weak constraints that are insufficient to inform parameters such as atmospheric metallicity or the carbon-to-oxygen ratio.